-The Timeline gives the user a broad overview of a scene’s animation, by showing the current frame, the keyframes of the active object, the start and end frames of your animation and any markers set by the user.
+The Timeline gives the user a broad overview of a scene’s animation, by showing the current frame, the keyframes of the active object, the start and end frames of your animation sequence, as well as markers set by the user.

 The Timeline includes Transport Controls, to play, pause, and skip through an animation sequence.

-It also has tools for manipulating Keyframes, Keying Sets, and Markers.
+It also includes tools for manipulating Keyframes, Keying Sets, and Markers.